 (3) This table excludes any debt outstanding under the \$200 million authorized tax-exempt commercial paper program and the \$300 million taxable commercial paper program.

-(4) This table excludes the Series 2008B Bonds and 2008C Bonds refunded by the Series 2020A-2 Bonds.
+(4) This table excludes the Series 2010A Bonds being refunded by the Series 2020A Bonds.

 PART 4 - THE REFUNDING PLAN